g-leech/argmin-gravitas/_posts/2011-04-03-infinite-jest.markdown

 <br>

-That a book about the importance of sincerity became, first, the object of a cheap signalling game and, subsequently, the object of scorn and the received epitome of pretention, is just one of those fucking things.
+That a book about the importance of sincerity became, first, the object of a cheap signalling game and, subsequently, the object of scorn and the received epitome of pretension, is just one of those fucking things.

 <br>